dhanasettyabhishek/COVID-19_workflow/README.md

 # Data Engineering Project

-## Filtering Covid-19 Data from various data sources listed in HealthData and automating the workflow.
+## Filtering Covid-19 Data from various data sources listed in HealthData and automating the workflow using Apache Airflow

 ### Tools used
 <ol>